Post-Baccalaureate Secondary Education Certification, Undergraduate Certificate

 - Complete all plan requirements prior to student teaching or internship.

 - All education courses and departmental requirements, with the exception of *EDU 110 must be completed within the six years prior to student teaching or internship.
+EDU 110 is an Arizona Western College course.

 - Pass one NES Secondary Subject Knowledge Exam.